Estimated reading time: 10 minutes

 - Closed-end mutual funds: The closed-end fund operates more like an individual stock and is traded on an exchange.
 There are a fixed number of shares offered by an investment company through an initial public offering (IPO); hence, it’s “closed.”
 Shares are traded on an exchange intraday, like stocks.

-Several guides in my FREE resource library can help you get a better understanding of mutual funds.
+Several guides in my resource library can help you get a better understanding of mutual funds.
 If you feel like your investment risk-tolerance is aligned to mutual funds, this an excellent option to explore.

 With investing, it’s really all about your personal risk tolerance.
 Your choices will range anywhere from very conservative investments, to growth funds, to full-on speculative investments.
-It’s important to identify your risk tolerance so you make an investment you are comfortable with.
+It’s important to identify your risk tolerance so you make an investment you are most comfortable with.

-Defining Investment Terms
+Defining Stock Market Investment Terms

 Money market fund: A money market fund invests in short-term debt securities, which (usually) provide you with check-writing privileges.
 Money market funds are conservative investments for those with lower risk tolerance.